scottmangiapane/calcnotes.app/README.md

 ## Learn More

-This project was bootstrapped with Create React App.
-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).
+All calculations are performed by [math.js](https://mathjs.org/).
+The syntax highlighting is performed by [Prism](https://prismjs.com/).

-To learn React, check out the [React documentation](https://reactjs.org/).
+To learn React, check out the [React documentation](https://reactjs.org/) and the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).